Marais des Cygnes massacre: Massacre

-Description
+Commemoration

+The incident horrified the U.S. and inspired John Greenleaf Whittier to write a poem on the murders, "Le Marais du Cygne", which appeared in the September 1858 The Atlantic Monthly.

 Commemoration of the massacre began in late October 1864, when men of the 3rd Iowa Cavalry Regiment erected two stone markers at the site, after the Battle of Mine Creek during the American Civil War.
 In 1889, on the anniversary of the battle, a formal monument to the victims was dedicated in a cemetery at Trading Post.
 By 1895, souvenir hunters had largely destroyed the 1864 markers.
 Hadsall, probably in the 1870s, built a stone house next to the fort site.
 A spring was enclosed by the house, although the fort itself was destroyed by sightseers.
-In 1941, a Veterans of Foreign Wars post donated the site of the massacre and Hadsall's house to the state of Kansas.
+In 1941, a Veterans of Foreign Wars post donated the site of the massacre and Hadsall's house to the state of Kansas, which designated it as the Marais des Cygnes Massacre Memorial Park.

 From 1961–1962, the home underwent a renovation, after which it was transferred to Kansas Historical Society administration.
 In 1964, part of the house was transitioned into use as a museum.
 The site was listed on the National Register of Historic Places on June 21, 1971, with a reference number of 71000317.
 It was further listed as a National Historic Landmark (NHL) on May 30, 1974.
 The area is still rural.
 Signs provide interpretation of the events of the massacre, and a hand-cranked device plays an audio recording.
 The NHL-designated area incorporates 43 acres.
 As of October 2020, the site is open from dusk to dawn.
 No admission fee is charged, and visits are self-guided.
 The Hadsall house still stands and can be viewed from the exterior.
 Sites designed for picnicing are also present at the park.